robfpga/dcache_blocking/README.md

 ## Introduction

-Cache are a broad micro-architectural technique used to lower latency to main memory and to increase bandwidth available to an agent (typically a CPU) when accessing memory.
-Caches are effective at capturing inherent locality between access patterns and are fundamental to high performance systems.
-Cache design is a large top and therefore shall not be discussed in depth in this design.
+Caching is a broad micro-architectural technique used to lower latency to main memory and thereby increase the effective bandwidth available to an agent.
+Caches are effective at capturing the inherent locality between access patterns and are fundamental to high performance micro-architectures.
+Cache design is a huge topic and therefore shall not be discussed in depth.

-Presented is a realistic, although non production, implementation of a 4-way set-associative data cache typical to that which would be found in a CPU implementing a standard 5-staged MIP pipeline.
+Presented is a realistic, although non production, implementation of a 4-way set-associative data cache typical to that which would be found in a CPU implementing a standard 5-staged MIPS pipeline.

 The cache implements standard progammatic Invalidation, Lookup and Writeback functions.
 For simplicitly, all access to the cache are aligned and alignment or sign-extension logic is not implemented.
-Line locking, uncache accesses and bus faults are not implemented.
+Line locking, uncached accesses and bus faults are not implemented; although these may be readily integrated on top of the existing micro-architecture.

 Memory macros are single cycle although the micro-architecture can be readily extended (through forwarding) to support multi-cycle RAMS (although this is atypical of such a design).

 A small representative CPU pipeline is presented alongside the datapath of the cache.
-This is used to implemented stall, replay functionality, and to retain pipeline micro-code.
+This is used to implemented stall and replay functionality, and to retain pipeline micro-code.

 ## System Requirements